michael545/power-market-analysis-de-hu/README.md

 ## Project Goals

-1.  **Data Collection:** Gather relevant market data for the specified periods.
+1.  **Data Collection:** relevant market data for the specified periods +- 2weeks.
-2.  **Data Analysis:** Conduct a comprehensive review of the collected data using visualizations and statistical summaries.
+2.  **Data Analysis:** Comprehensive review of the collected data with visualizations and statistical summaries.
 3.  **Price Driver Assessment:** Determine the primary factors affecting:
     *   The week-over-week evolution of DE spot prices.
-    *   The price differential between DE and Hungary.
+    *   The price delta between DE and HU.
 4.  **Advanced Simulation (Optional):**

 ## Data Sources